A block MINRES algorithm based on the banded Lanczos method: Convergence Theory

 \end{proposition}

-We must be careful when describing the notion of grade for a banded Krylov method.
-Depending on the ordering of the right-hand sides, we will have that at some iteration $K$, there will be no further increase of the banded Krylov subspace dimension, where
+We must be careful when describing the notion of grade for a band Krylov method.
+Depending on the ordering of the right-hand sides, we will have that at some iteration $K$ there will be no further increase of the band Krylov subspace dimension where

 However, the exact value of $K$ depends on the ordering of the right-hand sides, since each has an associate grade with respect to the matrix $\vek A$, and from \cite[Lemma 6]{GS.2009} these individual grades can be related to the block grade by